notcl4y14/OpenDL/README.md

 ### Planned Features

-- More functions for managing Buffers
+- Blending for Texture Buffers
-	+ Blending
-- Function Overloading (probably)
+- Function Overloading
-- Make functions like dlFillBuffer and dl...SetAttrib accept any type instead of just using pointers for that
-	+ Or find a way to make it shorter

 ## "OpenDL"?

-**OpenDL** stands for **Open Drawing Library**.
-Because, it's basically managing and drawing Textures.
+**OpenDL** stands for **Open Drawing Library**. ~~Because, it's basically managing and drawing Textures.~~ The name MIGHT be changed in the future.

 # Example Code "Sketches"